 But when it comes to orgasms, it seems that we truly are from different planets.

-A large study found that heterosexual men achieve orgasm in 95% of sexual encounters.
-This figure drops to 65% for heterosexual women.
+A large study found that 95% of heterosexual men usually achieve orgasm, dropping to 86% for lesbian women.
+The figure drops again to 65% for heterosexual women.

 And there are several explanations as to why.